jeffboody/LinuxJumpstart/readme.md

 The primary purpose of EKM is to demonstrate how to create a character device that can be accessed from a user-space application.
-This device offers two ioctl commands, EKM_IOCTL_READ and EKM_IOCTL_WRITE, which enable users to retrieve or modify a specific value stored within the kernel module.
+This device offers two ioctl commands, EKM_IOCTL_GET_DATA and EKM_IOCTL_SET_DATA, which enable users to retrieve or modify a specific value stored within the kernel module.

 By studying EKM, developers can gain insights into the following key aspects of character device development: